ConsumerDataStandardsAustralia/mock-data-holder-nodejs/ReadMe.md

 ## How to use

-This instructions are if you want to run this system in a containerised environment
+This instructions are if you want to run this system in a containerised environment.

 **Run `docker compose up`**

+By default this will pull the images from the consumerdatastandardsaustralia Dockerhub.
+As a result the system will host the data as contained in the `load-test-data\input\<VERSION>` directory.

+If the image for the mssql container is rebuild, then additional set instructions as outlined below must be completed.

-Wait until all containers have started and are *healthy*, then follow the *Additional Setup Steps* below where this applies
+Wait until all containers have started and are *healthy*, then follow the *Additional Setup Steps* below where this applies.

 ### Additional Setup Steps